 - Clean your mouth after removing your dentures.
 Use a soft-bristled toothbrush on natural teeth and gauze or a soft toothbrush to clean your tongue, cheeks and roof of your mouth (palate).
 If used, remove any remaining denture adhesive from your gums.

 - Soak dentures overnight.
-Most types of dentures need to remain moist to keep their shape.
+Most types of dentures need to stay moist to keep their shape.
 Place the dentures in water or a mild denture-soaking solution overnight.
 Check with your dentist about properly storing your dentures overnight.
 Follow the manufacturer's instructions on cleaning and soaking solutions.

-- Rinse dentures before putting them back in your mouth, especially if using a denture-soaking solution.
+- Rinse dentures thoroughly before putting them back in your mouth, especially if using a denture-soaking solution.
 These solutions can contain harmful chemicals that cause vomiting, pain or burns if swallowed.